dymmond/asyncmq/docs/dashboard/index.md

 !!!
 Note
     This is the first version of the AsyncMQ Admin Dashboard documentation, created to gather user feedback and understand user needs.

-You eill need to install the dashboard.
+You will need to install the dashboard.

 The dashboard also requires the `SessionMiddleware` to be used due to messages being sent.